FabsOliveira/personal_website/content/home/about.md

 # Biography

-My research involves the topics of *prescriptive analytics* and *operations research*, in particular *analytics*, *optimisation*, and *mathematical programming*, applied to *supply chain management* and *production planning*.
-Its main focus is the development of decision support frameworks based on optimisation under uncertainty that can be used for improving decision making in real-world problems.
+My research involves the topics of *prescriptive analytics* and **operations research**, in particular **analytics**, **optimisation**, and **mathematical programming**, applied to **supply chain management** and **production planning**.

+The main focus of my research is the development of decision support frameworks based on optimisation under uncertainty that can be used for improving decision making in real-world problems.

-My research interests are methodological developments and applications of mathematical programming to real-world problems in the areas of *renewable energy production*, *healthcare* and *humanitarian logistics*.
+My research interests are methodological developments and applications of mathematical programming to real-world problems in the areas of **renewable energy production**, **healthcare** and **humanitarian logistics**.